skip to main content

 Analyze Ensemble Data Set

-Compute a specified statistic for an open ensemble data set.
-Statistics are computed across traces, resulting in a single value for each slot and date/time in the data set.
+Compute the specified statistic for an open ensemble data set.
+Statistics are computed across traces, resulting in values for each slot and date/time in the data set.

 Apply Window Layout

-Apply a window layout created with the Window Layout Manager.
+Apply a window layout created with the Window Manager.

 Clear DMI Values